 To ensure safety of the building occupants, the air handler is equipped with a refrigerant leak detection system.
 The system is comprised of a refrigerant sensor and a mitigation control board.
 The system automatically detects leaks in the indoor coil and initiates actions to mitigate the risk of ignition of the leaked refrigerant, including:

-- Turning on the blower of the indoor unit to dilute leaked refrigerant; - · Fully opening any zoning dampers, when applicable;
+Turning on the blower of the indoor unit to dilute leaked refrigerant;